Communication Critical to Aviation Safety Managers Role

 - Be met with anger and defensiveness.

 Critical feedback is best given while it is fresh in the employee and manager’s minds.
-A great technique to overcome the potential for alienation and/or anger is approach the problem as trying to understand the behavior, as well as coming up with an action plan together.
+A great technique to overcome the potential for alienation and/or anger is approaching the problem by trying to understand the behavior, as well as coming up with an action plan together.

 Final thought: Assessing Your Communication Performance